 1. Standing Pose

-As far as regular people (not professional models) are concerned, there is one universally flattering stance that creates a long, lean look.
+Professional photographers will tell you that there is one universally flattering stance that creates a long, lean look— and they’re so right.

 All women, as well as men who want to look longer and leaner, should learn how to angle themselves this way.